hackerdaddie/Bossed-Up-Duels/README.md

 - No RDM (killing a player without flourishing) in any form.
 This includes mass RDM and revenge RDM.

-- No use of bows allowed.
+- No use of bows, smoke bombs, or firebombs are allowed.

 - No building is allowed if you are disrupting others.
 An admin may ask you to stop building.
 Building an arena can be coordinated with the players/admins online.